MarekSzadkowski/Fixed-Assets-Register/README.md

 ### Known issues

-ATM the program does its purpose, there are however some issues related to some tests.
-The work is ongoing though.

 register.models.py, line 22: COMMITTEE - it is defined but not used anywhere - its usability is questionable ATM.

 If you happen to find a bug please fil free to file it through Issue button above.

 ### Tweaking the program

-If you would like to modify the program to import your excel-generated documents, just modify **INDEXES** in register.wordbook.py according to your needs.
+If you would like to modify the script to import your excel-generated documents, just modify **INDEXES** in register.wordbook.py according to your needs.
 Modifying the FixedAsset class (register.models.py) and its validation methods may be needed too.